 Financial institutions each have a set of core missions, that vary depending on the type of institution considered.
 Such missions can for example be providing saving, payment, or credit services, financing projects, managing risks, etc. These missions are defined by constitutional documents and regulations are in place to ensure that they are properly fulfilled.
-Contributing to the fight against climate change is thus not, for FIs as for the majority of businesses, the core of their job.
-Considering their tremendous importance in shaping the economic reality, it is however FIs' societal and moral responsibility to take action on climate change - but it cannot be considered their central mission.
+When designing a strategy to contribute to the fight against climate, FIs thus need to compose with these structural constraints.